groupdocs-redaction/GroupDocs.Redaction-Products/english/redaction/java/metadata/title/docx.md

 ad_description: "Redact Title from DOCX Metadata in Java"

 ############################# Head ############################
-head_title: "Redact Sensitive Metadata from Documents in Java"
+head_title: "Redact Title from DOCX File in Java Using GroupDocs.Redaction API"
-head_description: "Apply metadata redaction by applying filters for documents of different formats"
+head_description: "GroupDocs.Redaction is a powerful sanitization API that enables you to remove or edit confidential information from over 30 document types."

 ############################# Header ############################
-title: "Redact Title Metadata from DOCX Document in Java"
+title: "Redact Title from DOCX File in Java Using GroupDocs.Redaction API"
 description: "GroupDocs.Redaction is a powerful sanitization API that enables you to remove or edit confidential information from over 30 document types."

 ######################### Download Button #######################